Principle 1 - We are accountable for the personal information in our possession or control.

 Principle 6 - KPMG will endeavor to keep accurate the personal information in our possession or control.

-In order to provide clients with a professional level of service and partners and employees with appropriate benefits, the personal information that we collect must be accurate, complete and current.
-From time to time, clients, partners and employees may be asked to update their personal information.
-Individuals are encouraged to advise us of any changes to their personal information that may be relevant to the services we are providing.
+In order to provide clients with a professional level of service and KPMG personnel with appropriate benefits, the personal information that we collect must be accurate, complete and current.
+From time to time, clients and KPMG personnel may be asked to update their personal information.
+Individuals are encouraged to advise us of any changes to their personal information.

 Clients are encouraged to contact their engagement partner to update their personal information.

-Employees and candidates should contact the HR Service Team should they need to update their personal information.
+KPMG personnel and employment candidates should contact the HR Service Team should they need to update their personal information.

-In some circumstances, personal information may be processed and stored outside of Canada by KPMG or a third party processor, and such personal information may be subject to disclosure in accordance with the laws applicable in the jurisdiction in which the information is processed or stored.
+In some circumstances, personal information may be collected, used, disclosed or stored outside of Canada, including but not limited to in the U.S., EU and Asia, by KPMG or a third party to provide professional services and administrative, analytical and clerical support, and to comply with applicable law, regulation and professional standards, and such personal information may be subject to disclosure in accordance with the laws applicable in the jurisdiction in which the information is collected, used, disclosed or stored.
 These laws may not provide the same level of protection as Canadian privacy laws.

 Principle 8 - KPMG will be open about the procedures used to manage your personal information.